 Another great wide open space to visit with your dog close to the centre of Sydney are the Glebe Foreshore Parks, adjacent to the suburbs of Glebe and Annandale along the shore of Blackwattle Bay.

-There are multiple parks that merge together the edge of the bay, with slightly different rules in each area.
+There are multiple parks that merge together on the edge of the bay, with slightly different rules in each area.
 Dogs are allowed throughout all the parks, except for in sporting fields and playground areas, but they are only allowed off-leash all day long in much of Federal Park, to the west of the canal.
 It’s best to check out the signage onsite.

 #4 Hawthorne Canal Dog Park, Leichhardt